 What the scholarship means to her: It’s like literally winning the lottery.
 Coming from a single-parent home with limited resources, I am grateful that I could relieve myself and my family from the stress of having to worry about tuition.

 Name: 1L Marcus Kennedy-Grimes

 Undergrad: Howard University, Washington, D.C.

-Why he’s at UC Hastings Law: As a native of Oakland, I always knew of UC Hastings Law and the prestigious history the institution carries.
+Why he’s at UC Law SF: As a native of Oakland, I always knew of UC Law SF and the prestigious history the institution carries.
 I’m interested in Intellectual Property law, so Hastings being located in the Bay Area only further added to my desire to attend the school.

 What drives him: I’m looking at criminal law, or intellectual property.
 It’s early.
 Nothing is set in stone yet.

 His favorite course so far: I have really loved Criminal Law with Professor Lois Weithorn.
 She really helps us get to the theory and policy behind the law.
 She’s great.